 AFAA’s tuition is extremely competitive, and because we are parents ourselves, we know the importance of paying one flat fee for classes with no hidden or “surprise” additional costs mid-year.
 For more information about tuition, see our detailed Tuition & Payments page.
 Tuition is due by the 10th of each month.

 Performance Dance Classes (dance classes which perform in Recital): Deadline to register is December 1st.
 Non-performance classes (dance or exercise classes that do NOT perform in recital) No deadline.
 Theatre: Students may join theatre at the beginning of each semester.
 Students may not join mid-production of a show.
-Visual Art: Students may join at any point in the year.
+Visual Art & Voice: Students may join at any point in the year.

 You can register by attending one of the Open House dates the first two weeks of August (see our Calendar for dates and times.)
 If you have a schedule conflict and are unable to attend our Open House, you can also register by filling out our online Registration Form.
 Dance students will be placed in a class by our Dance Director based on age, previous experience, and skill level.